 Be sure to reserve one full day if you intend going up the mountain (via cable car) – not much effort required!
 Read all about visiting the Jade Dragon Stone Mountain here.

 Yunnan Itinerary Day 10 – Explore Lijiang Ancient Town and the surrounding villages

-We spent quite some time in Lijiang, since we never made it to Shangri-La (Day 13 of this two-week itinerary for Yunnan) but 1-2 days here should be enough if you’re pressed for time.
+We spent quite some time in Lijiang, since we never made it to Shangri-La (Day 13 of this two-week Yunnan travel itinerary) but 1-2 days here should be enough if you’re pressed for time.
 Read all about Lijiang Ancient Town and things to do in Lijiang here.

-Yunnan Itinerary Days 11 &12 – Hike the Tiger Leaping Gorge
+Yunnan Itinerary Days 11 &12 – Yunnan trekking – Hike the Tiger Leaping Gorge

-The Tiger Leaping Gorge was one of the highlights of our Yunnan trip, and we really cannot recommend it enough!
+Yunnan trekking was one of the highlights of our trip.
+The Tiger Leaping Gorge is home to some spectacular views and we really cannot recommend it enough!
 Read our guide to Hiking the Tiger leaping Gorge in three days.

-Yunnan Itinerary Day 13 – Hike the Tiger Leaping Gorge then make your way to Shangri-La
+Yunnan Itinerary Day 13 – Yunnan trekking – Hike the Tiger Leaping Gorge then make your way to Shangri-La

 The hike should be over by around mid-morning on Day 3, so you have ample time to make your way to Shangri-La.
-A bus ticket can be bought from Tina’s Youth Hostel as explained in our detailed post.
+A bus ticket can be bought from Tina’s Youth Hostel as explained in our detailed post about Yunnan trekking.

 Yunnan Itinerary Day 14 – Explore Shangri-La

 Sadly, we never made it to Shangri-La (also known as Diqing and Zhongdian) ourselves, much as we would have loved to, since we realised that it would be far too cold to visit in December.